netcinematics/ALPHABITZ_AI_V2/MARKDOWN/AXI_AI_ALPHABITZ_V4.md

 > "Exact Input (AI_OIL) = extra exactness - and actual_extra_intellect (AXI)."

-This is accomplished by extra vocabulary, enabling extra concepts for human and AI - to communicate (and conceptualize) with extra exactness.
+This is accomplished by extra vocabulary, enabling extra concepts for humans and AI - to communicate (and conceptualize) with extra exactness.

 ___

 ### 12) THE METASTATE dimensionality OF "EXTRA":

 > Why ALL CAPS, and why New Words?

-Because Standard English has hit a ceiling.
+ANSWER: Because Standard English has hit a ceiling.

-To describe concepts beyond our current reality (Concepts of AI, Quantum, and Future Logic), we need EXTRA capacity.
+We need EXTRA capacity, in linguistics, to describe concepts beyond our current reality (AI, Quantum, and Future Logic.

+> Also for a language to more automatically reflect actual_reality as we continue to articulate it.

-> "XLLM": Not just "Large" Language Models, but Extra (Supplemental) Language Models."
+"XLLM" - is not just "Large" Language Models, anymore - but Extra (Supplemental) Language Models."

+> How long will it be until we realize "EXTRA_LARGE_LANGUAGE_MODELS"?

-> "Conceptual Accessibility" - is the ability to make complex concepts accessible to anyone with SIMPLE_WORDS.
+"Conceptual_Accessibility" - is the ability for complex concepts to be easily accessible with SIMPLE_WORDS.

 "SIMPLE_WORDS" add a unique extra dimension in any embedded space.

-With the positive leverage of polysemy into "WORDZ".
+With clever leverage of polysemy into "WORDZ" - as a positive thing!

+By principle, turning a disadvantage of language into an advantage for human/AI comprehension.

+This is an example of a self_healing_language, borrowed from the the concept of anti-fragility.

+And why the collective concept of all language fragilities - is called FRAGILE_ENGLISH.

+> Because we can leverage each fragility, and invert them - to make the human language stronger.

-By principle, they are self_descriptive, self_healing, easy_to_say and decipher by naming each exactly what they are.
+In addition, WORDZ are self_descriptive, easy_to_say, easy_to_decipher by naming each exactly what they are.

-That concept accomplished automatically - by a LEXICAL_SCIENCE process called "NAMERATE_METASTATE".
+That concept is accomplished automatically, in LEXICAL_SCIENCE with a process called "NAMERATE_METASTATE".

-> Where a Gemini Agent "NAMERATES" any vague or abstract concept, by iterating its metastate dimensionality - until it generates better WORDZ.
+> Where a Gemini Agent "NAMERATES" any abstract concept, by iterating its metastate dimensionality - until it generates better WORDZ.

 The human in the loop auditor - then introduces the better_wordz into Gemini via a singular MARKDOWN VOCABULARY seed.

-> Where the collective addition of articulation, into AI - is simply described as "EXTRA".
+> Where the entire addition of articulation, into AI - is simply described as "EXTRA".

 Because it appears to form an extra dimension in embedded space.